micahwoods/micahwoods.github.io/_posts/2018-07-15-it-doesnt-have-to-be-so-complicated.md

 2) A correspondent wrote, about Mehlich 3 soil test results, and how to apply the [MLSN](http://www.asianturfgrass.com/2016_mlsn_paper/) approach in this situation.

 "Our sodium levels are on the high end at 30 ppm on average.
 Our irrigation water is extremely high in bi-carbs as well.
 K average [in the soil] is 64, Mg 160, Ca 1,627.
-So to combat the growing sodium levels fo I just disregard our Ca numbers and push gypsum to flush Na out?"
+So to combat the growing sodium levels do I just disregard our Ca numbers and push gypsum to flush Na out?"

 I wrote back, "30 ppm sodium is what I would call normal.
 For all the putting green samples ATC has done in the past 12 years, the average is right around 30.